Asymptotic Analysis of MAP Estimation via the Replica Method and Applications to Compressed Sensing: Analysis of Compressed Sensing

-To apply the Replica MAP Claim to the zero norm-regularized estimator (\ref{eq:xhatZero}), we observe that the zero norm-regularized estimator is identical to the MAP estimator (\ref{eq:xhatMap}) with the cost function \beq f(x) = \left\{ \right. \eeq Technically, this cost function does not satisfy the conditions of the Replica MAP Claim.
+To apply the RS PMAP decoupling property to the zero norm-regularized estimator (\ref{eq:xhatZero}), we observe that the zero norm-regularized estimator is identical to the PMAP estimator (\ref{eq:xhatMap}) with the cost function \beq f(x) = \left\{ \right. \eeq Technically, this cost function does not satisfy the conditions of the RS PMAP decoupling property.
 For one thing, without bounding the range of $x$, the bound (\ref{eq:puBnd}) is not satisfied.
 Also, the minimum of (\ref{eq:xmapScalar}) does not agree with the essential infimum.
-To avoid this problem, we can consider an approximation of (\ref{eq:fzero}),
+To avoid these problems, we can consider an approximation of (\ref{eq:fzero}),

 which is defined on the set $\Xset = \{x:|x| \leq M\}$.
 We can then take the limits $\delta \arr 0$ and $M \arr \infty$.
-For space considerations and to simplify the presentation, we will just apply the Replica MAP Claim with $f(x)$ in (\ref{eq:fzero}) and omit the details in taking the appropriate limits.
+For space considerations and to simplify the presentation, we will just apply the decoupling property with $f(x)$ in (\ref{eq:fzero}) and omit the details of taking the appropriate limits.